automategreen/home-controller/Readme.md

 Creates scene controller with responder(s).
 All devices must be available and linked to the gateway.

 `controller` is the device to setup as controller.
 It can either be a device id (6 digit hex String), the string 'insteon', or null.
 If a device id is provided, the device will be configured as the controller.
-If controller is `'insteon'` the gateway will be configured as the controller.
+If controller is `'gw'` the gateway will be configured as the controller.

 `responder` is the device to setup as responder.
 It can either be a responder object or an Array of responder objects.
 The responder object can also be the device id (6 digit hex String); default scene values will be used.